- Explores and develops market-based solutions.

-Advancing coordinated legal actions against governments around the globe, OCT has actively supported climate cases in Pakistan, Uganda, the Philippines, Ukraine, Belgium, and the Urgenda case in the Netherlands.
-The Urgenda victory, mandating that the Dutch government set rigorous emissions standards, and has been recognized as precedent by the judge in our climate action against the U.S. OCT’s work with youth and lawyers in Uganda, the Philippines and Ukraine, has favorably advanced climate jurisprudence, and the filing of a youth climate lawsuit in Pakistan represents the power youth can have to advance climate justice despite difficult country conditions.
-OCT is also working with youth and lawyers in India, Norway, England, Canada, France, Australia, Nepal and Bangladesh to bring coordinated legal actions in those nations, and is developing relationships in other countries where youth are eager to advance similar claims.
-In fall 2016, we conducted a strategic climate litigation training in Morocco for 30 human rights lawyers from the MENA region, and presented at the UN Committee on the Rights of the Child Day of Discussion, to help set international standards for climate recovery that can protect children through UN resolution.
+Advancing coordinated legal actions against governments around the globe, OCT has actively supported related climate cases in India, Pakistan, Uganda, the Philippines, Ukraine, Norway, and the Urgenda case in the Netherlands.
+OCT’s work with youth and lawyers in Uganda, the Philippines, the Netherlands and Ukraine favorably advanced crucial climate jurisprudence in those nations, and the filing of youth climate lawsuits in India and Pakistan represents the power youth can have to advance climate justice despite difficult country conditions.
+OCT is also working with youth and lawyers in England, Canada, Germany, Australia, Sri Lanka, Bangladesh and multiple other nations to bring coordinated legal actions on behalf of youth who are eager to advance similar climate recovery claims.

 Public Education, Media and Graphics

-In partnership with the Alex C. Walker Foundation, we are nearing completion of a graphic representation of the causes, consequences and solutions to climate change that we envision being made available to any who hope to educate others about the solutions to climate change.
-A draft sample of those graphics are attached below.
+In partnership with the Alex C. Walker Foundation, we have completed a graphic representation of the causes and consequences of, and solutions to, climate change, and the federal lawsuit referenced above.
+These graphics are available to any who hope to educate others about the solutions to climate change: schools, NGOs, civic organizations, individuals.
+The graphics are attached hereto.
 We also lead an active media campaign on the urgent subject of science-based climate recovery and the legal rights associated therewith.
 We have received coverage from CNN, Bill Moyers, Democracy Now, PBS News Hour, The Nation, MSNBC, Bloomberg News and many more, see https://ourchildrenstrust.org/written-media-coverage, and have co-produced short films with WITNESS that can be seen at www.ourchildrenstrust.org/trust-films.

 We explore and advocate for market approaches that promote a sustainable economy and rebalance economics in relation to ecosystem services, climate change, energy security, food production, ocean acidification and other environmental matters.